shipstation/mcp-shipstation-api/README.md

 ## MCP Integration

-To use this server with an MCP-compatible AI assistant (like Claude Desktop), add the following to your MCP configuration:
+To use this server with an MCP-compatible AI assistant (like Claude Desktop), add one of the following configurations:

+### Direct Node.js Execution

 ```json
 {